Preparing your backyard for spring birds

 Many species have migrated early this year causing potential problems as they search for food that may be scarce in cold weather.

-This is especially true of birds that feed on flying insects.
+This is especially true for birds that feed on flying insects.

 Mealworms are an excellent source of protein and energy for many migrating species, especially bluebirds, swallows, Purple Martins, chickadees, woodpeckers, and others.